Carter County man charged with several theft, burglary charges

-ELIZABETHTON — A man who was arrested by the Carter County Sheriff’s Department last week on multiple theft charges has been served with additional charges this week on several additional property crimes.
+ELIZABETHTON — A man who was arrested by the Carter County Sheriff’s Office last week on multiple theft charges has been served with additional charges this week on several additional property crimes.

 Deputies of the Carter County Sheriff’s Office had been investigating a series of auto thefts and auto burglaries in the Hunter, Keenburg and Milligan communities.
 On Thursday, April 14, investigators identified a suspect and subsequently issued warrants for Rodney Keith Kelly III.
 Kelly was located and apprehended the following day.